10 Halloween safety tips: All treats, no tricks

 Oct 31, 2021

 Halloween is quickly approaching, and ghouls and goblins everywhere are competing for this year’s best costume.
-It’s difficult not to get swept up in all the excitement and Hocus Pocus of Halloween!
-We all at the Level 1 trauma center at Baylor University Medical Center at Dallas want to share some tips with you that can ensure a safe and frightfully fun Halloween.
+It’s difficult not to get swept up in all the excitement and hocus pocus of Halloween!
+But safety always comes first.
+Here are a few some tips to help your family have a safe and frightfully fun Halloween.

 Swords, knives and similar costume accessories should be short, soft and flexible.